Monir Shahroudy Farmanfarmaian: First return to Iran

 In early 1957, Farmanfarmaian moved back to Iran.
 Inspired by the resident culture, she discovered "a fascination with tribal and folk artistic tradition" of her country's history, which "led her to rethink the past and conceive a new path for her art."
-In the following years, she would further develop her Persian inspiration by crafting mirror mosaics and abstract monotypes.
-Meanwhile her work was featured at the Iran Pavilion in the 1958 Venice Biennale, and holding a number of exhibitions in places such as Tehran University (1963), the Iran-America Society (1973), and the Jacques Kaplan/Mario Ravagnan Gallery (1974).
+In the following years, she would develop her Persian inspiration by crafting mirror mosaics and abstract monotypes.
+Meanwhile, her work was featured at the Iran Pavilion in the 1958 Venice Biennale and held a number of exhibitions in places such as Tehran University (1963), the Iran-America Society (1973), and the Jacques Kaplan/Mario Ravagnan Gallery (1974).

 Exile and return to Iran

-In 1979, Farmanfarmaian and her second husband, Abol-Bashar, traveled to New York to visit family.
+In 1979, Farmanfarmaian and her second husband, Abol-Bashar, travelled to New York to visit family.
 Around the same time, the Islamic Revolution began, and so the Farmanfarmaians found themselves exiled from Iran, an exile that would last for over twenty years.
-Farmanfarmaian attempted to reconcile her mirror mosaics with the limited resources offered in America, but such lacking materials and comparatively inexperienced workers restricted her work.
-In the meantime, she placed larger emphasis on other aspects of her art, such as commissions, textile designs, and drawing.
+Farmanfarmaian attempted to reconcile her mirror mosaics with the limited resources offered in America, but the lack of materials such as thin mirrors and the comparatively inexperienced workers restricted her work.
+In the meantime, she placed more significant emphasis on other aspects of her art, such as commissions, textile designs, and drawing.

 Third return to Iran and death

 In 1992, Farmanfarmaian returned to Iran and later, in Tehran in 2004, she reaffirmed her place among Iran's art community, gathering both former and new employees to help create her mosaics.
 She continued to live and work in Tehran until her death.

-On 20 April 2019 Farmanfarmaian died at her home at the age of 96.
+Farmanfarmaian died at her home at the age of 96 on April 20, 2019.